With the release of the Xbox One X right around the corner, now is the time to start thinking about what accessories you’ll need for the new console.

 Hard Drive Capacity – The Xbox One X console itself comes with 1TB of hard drive space, so we highly recommend getting a hard drive with more space than this.
 Ideally we recommend a 4TB hard drive to ensure that you never run out of space for all the games you’re currently playing.
-A 4TB external hard drive comes in at around $100, give or take a few bucks depending on which hard drive you get, so if you can swing the $100 price tag, we highly recommend going with 4TB.
-However, if you want to save a few bucks, you can always pick up a 2TB drive for around $70.
+A 4TB external hard drive comes in at a fair price, depending on which hard drive you get, so if you can swing the price tag, we highly recommend going with 4TB.
+However, if you want to save a few bucks, you can always pick up a 2TB drive.

 Portability – Some people aren’t aware that there are different types of hard drives out there.
 Traditional external hard drives and portable external hard drives.
 The traditional type of external drive is usually fairly bulky and requires it’s own power supply, which means that if you go this route you’ll need to plug in another device into a power outlet.
 The only benefit of going this route is that they tend to be slightly cheaper, but honestly, it’s not worth the savings.
 Portable hard drives are small and pull their power directly from the USB port so they require a separate power supply.
 This makes it easy to place next to, or on top of, the console to keep it out of the way.
 All of the drives we recommend below are portable hard drives as we really see no reason to go the traditional route.